gesslar/LPCDoc/docs/types/primitives.md

 ## Class/Struct (`class`/`struct`)

 Classes and structs are structured data types that group related values together.
-When documenting classes, use the `@typedef` tag to define the class structure and its properties.
+When documenting a class/struct, include a **description** at the top and define all of its properties using the `@property` tag.

 ### Annotation Usage